 Based on Pinterest user statistics, there are over 200 billion pins.
 They are saved to more than four billion boards across the platform.

 Most Pinterest users pin every day, with small businesses and new pinners pinning one to five times daily.
 Pinning less is more effective and more likely to get better results.
 The key is focusing on quality and relevance.

 4. 1.5M businesses use Pinterest each month.

 With over 1.5 million businesses active on Pinterest, this platform represents an excellent market for any company looking to advertise.
 Facebook has over 50 million businesses advertising on it, so the issue of reaching target demographics is far more complicated than it is with Pinterest.

-5. 80% of Pinterest users access it via mobile.
+5. 85% of Pinterest users access the platform via mobile.

-8. The average time spent on Pinterest per visit is 14.2 minutes.
+8. The average time spent on Pinterest per visit was 4.45 minutes in February 2021.

-As Pinterest stats are showing, the average time spent on Pinterest is 14.2 minutes per visit.
-Pinterest is on the lower end of the list of social media websites when it comes to this aspect, as users typically spend more time on other networks.
-To put it into perspective, Facebook users average 42 minutes on the network per day, with multiple visits.
+As Pinterest stats for 2021 shows, the average time spent on Pinterest sits around 4.45 minutes per visit.
+To put it into perspective, in 2020, Facebook users averaged 58 minutes on the network per day, with multiple visits.